 Each year tens of millions of Americans suffer and die from lack of healthcare.
 They either have no insurance at all or have high deductibles they can’t pay.
 Many more tens of millions suffer painful financial debt and bankruptcy.
 Everyone is starting to feel the effects of higher premiums, copays and deductibles.

 Our healthcare is draining our economy and causing ill effects far beyond healthcare itself.

 This isn’t happening in other advanced nations like Canada, the UK, France, Germany, Italy and Japan.
 There is much very wrong with American healthcare.
 It is going to get worse as our “baby boom” generation ages and adds more needs for care.

 We spend almost twice per person on healthcare than Canada, Western Europe and Japan.
 They are as healthy as we are if not healthier and live longer.
 They cover all their citizens too.
-We are being robbed.

 Medical debt triggers more than 60% of bankruptcy filings in the U.S. according to a September Bankrate survey.
 For the full article on this tragic subject from Yahoo Finance click here (please bear with the well earned short commercial).

 We must copy from the better systems of the world as soon as possible if our country is to have real affordable healthcare for all.
 They do it.
 So can we.

 Democracy doesn’t work.
 We have to make it work.
 We have lost our government to the big corporations who control it with huge campaign contributions and lobbyists.
 Their government works to maximize their profits.
 What is good for you, me and the country comes after that if at all.